Minimal lectures on two-dimensional conformal field theory: Conformal bootstrap

-\begin{hyp}[Fusion product] ~ There is a bilinear, associative product of representations of the Virasoro algebra, that encodes the constraints on OPEs from Virasoro symmetry and null vectors.
+\begin{defn}[Fusion product] ~ The fusion product is a bilinear product of representations of the Virasoro algebra, that encodes the constraints on OPEs from Virasoro symmetry and null vectors.
 In particular,

-\end{hyp} The fusion product can be defined algebraically \cite{gab99}: the fusion product of two representations coincides with their tensor product as a vector space, where however the Virasoro algebra does not act as it would in the tensor product.
-(In the tensor product, central charges add.)
+From the commutativity of fields, it follows that the fusion product is commutative and associative. \end{defn} The fusion product can be defined algebraically \cite{gab99}: the fusion product of two representations is a coset of their tensor product, where however the Virasoro algebra does not act as it would in the tensor product.
+(In the tensor product, central charges and conformal dimensions add.)

 Using the associativity of the fusion product, we have